 Conclusions: Preseason SLJ and SLH measures were not associated with non-contact time loss injuries in male collegiate basketball players.
 However, the descriptive data presented in this study can help sports medicine professionals evaluate athletic readiness prior to discharging an athlete back to sport after a LQ injury.

 Brumitt, Jason; Engilis, Amy; Isaak, Dale; Briggs, Amy; and Mattocks, Alma, "Preseason Jump and Hop Measures in Male Collegiate Basketball Players: An Epidemiologic Report" (2016).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 71.